 Madame Rubinstein at Park Theatre should be a camp romp covering the rivalry between Helena Rubinstein, Elizabeth Arden and Revlon.
 But instead it is a dragged out affair that has few laughs and some unintended ones.

 The jokes are so stale you could think that John Misto wrote it in the 1950s rather than the present day.

 Jonathan Forbes as Rubinstein's assistant Patrick O'Higgins, is reduced to being a drunk Irishman who has sex in toilets.
 When he isn't doing either of those things he recites biographical facts of Rubinstein's life.
-Perhaps for the benefit of audience members who didn't buy a programme or check Wikipedia.
-Although would later write a book about his time with her.
-And you do get the chance to see his buttocks.
+Perhaps this is for the benefit of audience members who didn't buy a programme or check Wikipedia.
+Surprisingly based on the character presented here, he would later write a book about his time with her.
+But at least you get the chance to see his buttocks.

 Madame Rubinstein is at Park Theatre until 27 May.